PeopleOps Framework

 Over Headcount and Hierarchy

-The number of people in your company is no longer a meaningful measure of your capacity.
-A company of fifteen people with the right AI capabilities can outperform a company of a hundred and fifty with the wrong ones.
+Fifteen people with the right AI capabilities can outperform a hundred and fifty with the wrong ones.
+Headcount is no longer capacity.

 In practice: